Corrèze

 Corrèze (/fr/; Corresa) is a department in France, named after the river Corrèze which runs through it.
 Although its prefecture is Tulle, its most populated city is Brive-la-Gaillarde.
 Corrèze is located in the Nouvelle-Aquitaine region, on the border with Occitania and Auvergne-Rhône-Alpes.

-In 2019, Corrèze had a population of 240,073, divided among 279 communes.
+In 2023, Corrèze had a population of 240,826, divided among 277 communes.
 Its inhabitants are called Corréziens (masculine) and Corréziennes (feminine).
 Its INSEE and postal code is 19.

 Geography

 The department makes up of most of Lower Limousin and owes its name to the Corrèze river whose entire course flows through the centre, and passes through the two main cities, Tulle and Brive-la-Gaillarde.
 Tulle is the prefecture of Corrèze, and Brive-la-Gaillarde the largest city.

 Location

 Since 2015, the department is administered by the Nouvelle-Aquitaine region.
-To the north, it borders the departments of Haute-Vienne and the Creuse, to the east, the departments of Puy-de-Dôme and Cantal, to the south of that of the Lot and, finally, to the west of that of the Dordogne.
+To the north, it borders the departments of Haute-Vienne and Creuse, to the east, the departments of Puy-de-Dôme and Cantal, to the south of that of the Lot and, finally, to the west of that of the Dordogne.